lanliqiang/translate-icb/README.md

 The command (global-set-key "\C-c\ \C-f" 'translate-icb) of library set the binding of key ("\C-c\ \C-f") to 'translate-icb' function.
-Invoking the function `translate-icb` to translate from en to cn or cn to en, and shows a buffer with available translations of the text.
+Invoking the function `translate-icb` to translate the word at point from en to cn or cn to en, and shows a buffer with available translations of the text.
-Invoking the function `translate-at` translates the word at point.

 #### FAQ